open-telemetry/opentelemetry-specification/specification/common/common.md

 Attributes represent a list with zero or more key:value pairs (`Attribute`).
 An `Attribute` is defined by the following properties:

 - The attribute key, which MUST be a non-`null` and non-empty string.
-- (Required) The attribute value, which is either:
+- The attribute value, which is either:
   - A primitive type: string, boolean or double (IEEE 754-1985) and int64.
   - An array of primitive type values.
 The array MUST be homogeneous, i.e. it MUST NOT contain values of different types.
 For protocols that do